 Bell Schedule [top]

-*Students who are car riders in the morning should only be dropped off on Ave.
-C or 6th Street.
+*Students who are car riders in the morning should only be dropped off at the designated car area.
+Located off of Ave.
+C

-There is no drop off on 7th street, the one way street behind the school (this is for busses only) or in the parking lot behind the cafeteria.
-We encourage all parents to drop their children off in the mornings; however, if you are coming on campus, you must sign in through the front office and get a visitors pass.
+We encourage all parents to drop of their student in the mornings; however if you are coming on campus, you must sign in through the front office and get a visitor pass.
 This is for safety purposes.

 *When students arrive, they are to go to their designated area: